CIDgravity/CIDgravity-localization/README.md

 ## How to contribute as a developer

-Add variables by editing `./cidgravity/intermediate/filename.json`.
+Add variables by editing `./cidgravity/locales/dev/filename.json`.

 If the file does not exist, create it, then create also `./cidgravity/locales/en-US/filename.json`.
+It must be a valid JSON file (add `{}` inside).
-If you forget to create the `en-US` file, then Weblate add-on will not be able to generate the component automatically.
+If you forget to create this `en-US` file, then Weblate add-on will not be able to generate the component automatically.
 Our CI pipeline will fail if this condition is not respected.
-Install this repository's pre-commit hooks to automatically generate `en-US` files when creating a file in the `intermediate` directory.
+Install this repository's pre-commit hooks to automatically generate a valid empty JSON file in `en-US` when commiting a new file to the `dev` directory.

 ### `pre-commit` hooks